ssbm-oro/racetime-obs/README.md

 ![Video demo of Coop Mode](/img/coop_demo.gif)

-![Example of Tournament Qualifier Mode](/img/Screenshot2.png)

 In this demo, you can see two of the features.
 The timer has turned gold, indicating that I finished first.
 Then, once both of our opponents have finished, it shows what time my partner Amarith would have needed to finish at for us to win

+![Example of Tournament Qualifier Mode](/img/Screenshot2.png)

+Example output when using tournament qualifier mode.

 ## Setup